DmytroKatiukhin/terraform-bitbucket-runner/README.md

-# bitbucket_runner
+# bitbucket-runner
-Bitbucket Runner with Job and Pod
+SelfHosted Bitbucket Runner with Job and Pod
 # Custom Terraform Module for Kubernetes Job and Secret

-This Terraform module creates a Kubernetes job and a secret for Bitbucket Pipelines runner.
+This Terraform module creates a Kubernetes job and a secret for Bitbucket SelfHosted Pipeline runner.

 # Uncommit namespace, secret_name, job_name, container_name if not default values